 Tribhuvan International Airport has a nice and cozy lounge.
 You can make use of the lounge while waiting for your flight by buying a lounge pass using your credit card.
 You can also make use of this lounge if you have availed of a lounge membership program.

 Before you can board your plane, you need to present your confirmation letter (for your visa) and your passport.
 Twenty-five minutes before departure, the airport personnel will close the boarding gate.
-So, if you were unable to report on time at the boarding gate, you could no longer go through the boarding gate once it closes.
+So, if you were unable to report on time at the boarding gate, you could no longer go through the boarding gate once it closed.

 Flight from Tribhuvan International Airport to Paro International Airport

-The flight to Paro International Airport is very special because it passes through the Himalayas, allowing you to get a glimpse of the highest mountains in the world like the Mt.
+The flight to Paro International Airport is very special because it passes through the Himalayas, allowing you to get a glimpse of the highest mountains in the world like Mt.
 Everest, Mt.
 Lhotse, and Mt.
 Makalu.
 This flight is also exciting because the approach to Bhutan’s Paro International Airport is well known for being unique and dangerous.